When Do You Need a Permit for Your Garage Project?

 Depending on where you live, you may only need a permit if you’re doing major structural work or adding electrical or plumbing to your garage.
 On the other hand, you may need a building permit for anything over a specific dollar figure.

-How Much do Building Permits Cost?
+How Much Do Building Permits Cost?

 The cost of a building permit varies depending on where you live and what type of work is being done.